SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 ## Troubleshooting

-### When opening UE4.sln in Visual Studio you see "Target framework not supported" regarding each .NET program
+### When opening UE4.sln in Visual Studio you see "Target framework not supported" for each .NET program

-For each of these you should be able to accept the default of "Update the target" which seems to work fine for me.
+For each of these you should be able to accept the default of "Update the target" to the newer version of .NET which seems to work fine.

 ### When building HTML5 you see: **error CS1519: Invalid token '(' in class, struct, or interface member declaration**